tesuji/junction/README.md

 Library for working with [NTFS junctions][junction].

-As opposed to symlinks, junction does not require administrator privileges during creation.[perm] (*However starting with Windows 10 Insiders build 14972, symlinks can be created without needing to elevate the console as administrator*)[^1][improvement].
+As opposed to symlinks, junction does not require [administrator privileges during creation][perm].
+(*However starting with Windows 10 Insiders build 14972, symlinks can be created without needing to elevate the console as administrator*)[^1][improvement].